mdugo/pan-cancer_ADC/README.md

   * PrimaryVsMet_ADC_predictors_FDR.txt
   * ADC_toxicities.xlsx

-For any technical quetion about the code and the data please write an e-mail to dugo.matteo@hsr.it.
+For any technical question about the code and the data please write an e-mail to dugo.matteo@hsr.it.